gitcoinco/MACI_QF/contracts/README.md

 - Voting and tallying votes.
 - Publishing the tally hash and finalizing the round.
 - Distributing funds to recipients.

 ### License

 This project is licensed under the AGPL-3.0-only License.

 ### Improvements and Further Reading

 For more detailed information about quadratic funding and MACI, refer to the following resources:
 - [Quadratic Funding](https://wtfisqf.com/)
 - [MACI (Minimal Anti-Collusion Infrastructure)](https://github.com/appliedzkp/maci)
-This README provides an overview of the MACIQF strategy, its components, deployment instructions, and a detailed diagram to help users understand the workflow.
-The interactive elements in the diagram and buttons make it easier to navigate through the different stages of the strategy.